hr109sh/remote_education/GETSTARTED.md

 ### Step 1: Clone the sample app

-First, clone the repo and change to the directory where the sample app is located.
+First, clone the repo and change to the directory where the app is located.

 ```bash
 git clone https://github.com/hr109sh/remote_education